1992 World Junior Ice Hockey Championships

 The 1992 World Junior Ice Hockey Championships (1992 WJHC) was the 16th edition of the Ice Hockey World Junior Championship and was held from December 26, 1991, until January 4, 1992.
 It was held in Füssen and Kaufbeuren, Germany.
 The Commonwealth of Independent States won gold, while Sweden won silver, and the United States took home the bronze medal.

 Final standings

 The 1992 tournament was a round-robin format, with the top three teams winning gold, silver and bronze medals respectively.
 The day the tournament began, the Soviet Union formally dissolved.
 In the week that followed the team continued to play as the Soviet Union, but on January 1, 1992, the team was renamed the Commonwealth of Independent States.
-However, three players on the team, Sergejs Žoltoks and Sandis Ozoliņš (from Latvia) and Darius Kasparaitis (from Lithuania) were from nations not part of the Commonwealth.
+Three players on the team, however, Sergejs Žoltoks and Sandis Ozoliņš (from Latvia) and Darius Kasparaitis (from Lithuania) were from nations not part of the Commonwealth.

 Switzerland was relegated to Pool B for 1993.